wp-plugins/qzzr-shortcode/readme.txt

 == Description ==

-Embed your Qzzr quizzes on your wordpress site.
-Allows the use of a special short code '[qzzr]' for embedding Qzzr quizzes.
+Embed your [Qzzr](http://www.qzzr.co) quizzes on your wordpress site.
+Allows the use of a special short code `[qzzr]` for embedding Qzzr quizzes.

-Qzzr + Qzzr Shortcode Plugin = **Wordpress lovin’.**
+[Qzzr](http://www.qzzr.co) + Qzzr Shortcode Plugin = **Wordpress lovin’.**

-Qzzr is the world’s simplest quiz building tool.
+[Qzzr](http://www.qzzr.co) is the world’s simplest quiz building tool.
 It lets everyone from Fortune 500 companies to your mother create a quiz and share it with the world.
 Now with our Wordpress plugin, anyone who creates their own content on Wordpress can now create and embed their own quizzes just like BuzzFeed.
-That means you can use our quiz tool to promote your own site or blog **without people ever leaving your site.**
+That means you can use our quiz tool to promote your own site or blog without people ever leaving your site.

 You could embed quizzes on Wordpress before, but the process was complicated and didn’t work for all types of users on Wordpress.
 We wanted to simplify the process, so we created the **Qzzr Shortcode Plugin** and made it available for all our faithful Wordpress users.
 You create a quiz on Qzzr, grab the WordPress shortcode and with the plugin installed on your Wordpress site, just paste it into any post or page on WordPress and that’s it.
 Your quiz will embed itself on your site and like embedding a video from YouTube or Vimeo, your quiz will appear inline with your content.

+Don't have a Qzzr account?
+No problem!
+Head over to [Qzzr.co](http://www.qzzr.co) and sign up for a free account, and start making your own quizzes.

 = Current Features =